-Roofing including roof space

-Repair category 2

-Notes There are flat roof coverings.
+Roofing including roof space Repair category 2 Notes The pitched and tiled roof covering was seen to be original and was showing signs of wear and tear with some loose and slipped tiles noted.
+Some staining was noted to some timbers within the roof void area.
+Some of the timbers within the roof void area have been altered in the past.
+Any documentation for this work, where available, should be obtained.
+There is a flat roof over the extension.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
 It may be prudent to confirm the service history of the roof covering.

-Some worn and damaged felt work was noted on the flat roof covering.
-Repair/maintenance should be anticipated.
+Rainwater fittings

-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Repair category 1

+Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.